fgindraud/localshare/Readme.md

 	* use new protocol
 	* fix strings
 * get attention if minimized (modified icon / OS specific way)
+* distant peers:
+	* upnp firewall opening for distant peers ? (dangerous)
+	* hardening of protocol ? (local link is easier to trust)
+	* use authentification with ssl ?
+(QSslSocket)

 String status (if you want to translate):
 * All messages that the user can read use tr().